badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 }
 {% endhighlight %}

-We will initialise our draw command with one segment, and optionally a second one, to form the 3 needed touch points.
+We will initialise our draw command with one segment, and optionally a second one, to form the three required touch points.
 When all points are provided, the command will draw a curve.
 If only two points are provided, the command will draw a line instead.

 {% highlight swift %}
 struct LineDrawCommand : DrawCommand {